bondingshouldbefree/.github/profile/README.md

 ## Key Features

 * Multipath TCP (MPTCP) for network aggregation and redundancy.
-* Focused support for OpenWrt and RUTX/RUTM devices from Teltonika.
+* Focused support for conventional Linux distributions, OpenWrt and RUTX/RUTM devices from Teltonika.
 * Aims to provide out-of-the-box functionality: all necessary configurations are pre-installed and ready to use from boot.

 ## Support Information